How to Scan Your Art to Turn Into Prints & Stickers - Kimposed

 The first step in the process is to choose the right scanner for your artwork.
 It is important to select a scanner that is designed for fine art and has a high resolution capability.
 A high-quality flatbed scanner with a maximum resolution of at least 2400 dpi is ideal for this purpose.

-I’ve recently upgrade my scanner to the Epson Perfection V39, and I love it!
-It has a maximum 4800 dpi resolution which suits all of my scanning and printing needs.
+I’ve recently upgraded my scanner to Canon CanoScan Lide 400, and I love it!
+It has a maximum 4800 dpi optical resolution which suits all of my scanning and printing needs.
+It has excellent sharpness for artwork and paintings, and is dual purpose for document scanning for when I need to do that too.
 It did not require any additional apps to use, and works with both PCs and Macs.

 Step 2: Prepare Your Painting